provable-things/eos-examples/bitcoin-computation/README.md

 This repo is to demonstrate how you would work with the Oraclize **computation** datasource.

-The `bitcoincomp` example allows you to *retrieve the balance of a Bitcoin address*.
+The `bitcoincomp.cpp` example allows you to *retrieve the balance of a Bitcoin address*.

 ## Notes